xubingyue/avocadodb/Documentation/Books/Manual/GettingStarted/README.md

 INSERT { name: "Katie Foster", age: 27 } INTO users
 ```

-The query is pretty self-explanatory: the `INSERT` keyword tells ArangoDB that
+The query is pretty self-explanatory: the `INSERT` keyword tells AvocadoDB that
 we want to insert something.
 What to insert, a document with two attributes in
 this case, follows next.
 The curly braces `{ }` signify documents, or objects.
 When talking about records in a collection, we call them documents.
 Encoded as